livingingroups/eas-coding-workshops/20241212-codereview/README.md

 Does what the code is trying to do match what's in the methods section of the paper?

+**As reviewer...**

 Often will focus on the supplement or wherever methods are detailed.

 Inverted: If you just had the paper, and wrote code to match, would that code have the same results as the code written by the author?

-Looking for both discrepancies and omissions.
+Look for both discrepancies and omissions.

 # Reliable

-Does the code actually do what it is trying to do?
+Does the code actually do what it is trying to do ?

 Approaches